kavindu-w/churn-analyzer/readme.md

    wave run src.app
    ```

+## Icon Attribution

+All the icons used in the Churn Analyzer App are from [ICONS8](https://icons8.com/).
 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.